 Drywall and plaster are not air tight so air and moisture will pass through these materials.
 Also, openings in framing such as for running wiring, plumbing venting, ductwork, etc. are often not air tight and are common locations for air and moisture from the living space to find their way to the attic.
 Ideally, all of these small openings should be sealed with an appropriate material (such as expandable foam); this is standard practice in newer construction nowadays.

 Another important note is that attics should be thoroughly and properly insulated.
-Modern standard now in this area of the country would call for R-38 insulation in attics (corresponds to approx. 11" of blown-in cellulose, 13" of rolled fiberglass batt, or 15" of blown-in fiberglass).
+Modern standards now (as of Oct.
+2018) in this area of the country call for R-49 insulation in attics (corresponds to approx. 14" of blown-in cellulose, 16" of rolled fiberglass batt, or 20" of blown-in fiberglass).
 The attic access panel (aka scuttle) or attic door should also be insulated.
 Keep in mind that soffit venting should not be blocked (that will prevent proper air flow into the attic thereby affecting the attic ventilation) by insulation.
 Baffles may be needed between the roof framing if not already installed.
 A properly insulated attic can help prevent heat movement (which includes moisture movement) between the attic and living space.

 © 2014 Matthew Steger